francoisvdm/MyROKS/index.md

 ** To find MQ service name for a client deployed in the same cluster oc get svc -n <namespace>
-  answer should be something like qm1-non-production2-ibm-mq
+  answer should be something like qm1-non-production2-ibm-mq If your application is deployed on a different namespace from where the Queue Manager is deployed, qualify the name of the service with the namespace as below;
+<service-name>.<namespace>.svc an as an example: mq-tls-rel-ibm-mq.mq.svc

 **To remove security from a channel:**